 Boiling Water Reactors (BWRs)

-In a typical U.S. BWR water inside a thick steel reactor vessel passes over a reactor core constructed of long cylindrical fuel rods.
+In a typical U.S. BWR, water inside a thick steel reactor vessel passes over a reactor core consisting of long cylindrical fuel rods.
 Inside each fuel rod is a stack of ceramic fuel pellets that contain fissile elements.

 The energy of the fission reaction inside these rods is transferred to the water as heat, evaporating the water and producing steam.

-The amount of energy produced is controlled — and can be shut off entirely — by small changes in the position of control rods inside the core that absorb the neutrons which fission the fuel.
+The amount of energy produced is controlled — and can be shut off entirely — by small changes in the position of control rods inside the core, which absorb the neutrons that fission the fuel.

 The high temperature, high-pressure steam rapidly expands between turbine blades, causing the turbine to turn and rotate an electric generator.
 This produces electricity.

-The steam exits the turbine and then passes through a condenser, where it is cooled by cold water from a cooling tower or another source, such as a lake.
+The steam exits the turbine and then passes through a condenser, where it is cooled by cold water from a cooling tower or another source, such as a lake or even cleaned waste water.
 When cooled, the steam condenses to liquid water and is returned to the reactor core to begin the process again.